Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Inner Rate Bound

 \subsubsection{Error Analysis}

-The average error probability $\bar{P}_{e}$ can be upper bounded by the sum of the individual decoding error probabilities each calculated under the assumption that all prior decoding steps in the network have been performed error-free.
-According to the properties of \emph{$\epsilon$-letter typical sequences} \cite{Kra07}, the probabilities of the individual errors can be made arbitrarily small by choosing $n$ sufficiently large, $\epsilon>0$ but small, while the rate constraints
+The average error probability $\bar{P}_{e}$ can be upper bounded by the sum of the error probabilities of each individual decoding step calculated under the assumption that all prior decoding steps in the network have been performed error-free.
+According to the properties of \emph{$\epsilon$-letter typical sequences} \cite{Kra07}, the probabilities of the individual errors can be made arbitrarily small by choosing $n$ sufficiently large while the rate constraints

 at node 2,

 at node 1 and